PLN-team/pyPLNmodels/README.md

-The packages implements 3 differents classes that fits a PLN-PCA model (described in the mathematical description above).
+The package implements 3 differents classes that fits a PLN-PCA model (described in the mathematical description above).
 Basically, it tries to find the correlation between features and the effect of covariables on these features.
 As main characteristic, this model takes into account count data.
 - The fastPLN class fits a PLN model (a special PLN-PCA model) using variational approximation.
 - The fastPLNPCA class fits a PLN-PCA  using variational approximation.
 - The IMPS_PLN fits a PLN-PCA model using Importance sampling.